 Overview

 The S-121 Maritime Limits and Boundaries Product Specification defines the structure and relationships of data elements that are used to describe Maritime Limits and Boundaries.
 This document, the Encoding describes the interfaces through which external processes and users can access MLB data.
-The S-121 Product Specification defines several use cases.
-This document refines those use cases and describes the interfaces required to support each use case.
-Each use case is different and there are also differences between several sub use cases.
-For many of the use cases existing standards defined in ISO and OGC are sufficient.
-However for the specific use case (Use Case 2) of deposit with the United Nations under the UN Convention on the Law of the Sea (UNCLOS) and the distribution in digital form of proclamations by nation states, a specialized human readable encoding is needed.
+For the deposit with the United Nations under the UN Convention on the Law of the Sea (UNCLOS) and the distribution in digital form of Maritime Limits and Boundaries information, a specialized human readable encoding is needed.
 This explicit text encoding is described in this document.
 This encoding format must not only be human readable, and simple enough to be read by all interested parties, it must also be parsable so that it can also be read back into a computer system.
 Whereas a Maritime Limits and Boundaries data base must be capable of supporting all of the structures and relationships defined in the S-121 Product Specification, it is not necessary that all of these elements and relationships be presented in any particular encoding output or input.
-Several of the encodings are deliberately limited to support only the elements and relations required for that use case.
 The internal maintenance structure of the data does not need to be exposed.
 In the case of deposit with the UN only those elements required to be deposited are included in the output format.